paulegg1/aws-bootcamp-cruddur-2023/journal/week3.md

   return data, 200
 ```

-In both cases, I was able to see the Bearer token so I was quite please.
+In both cases, I was able to see the Bearer token so I was quite pleased.
 Of course, I needed to ensure the header was pushed through from `App.py` on the call to home, as shown here:

 ```javascript
     try {